 Laundry detergents come in liquid, powder and individual pods or packet formulas.

-While most detergents do not "go bad" or spoil, it is possible that they can loose some of their effectiveness in cleaning clothes and stability during storage.
+While most detergents do not "go bad" or spoil, it is possible that they can lose some of their effectiveness in cleaning clothes and stability during storage.
 Let's take a look at each type of product.

 Liquid Formula Laundry Detergents